NoxObscuro/Interactive-Document-Tagging/README.md

 [backend](#Backend) and the [frontend](#Frontend).

-In preprocessing, the corpus of documents is loaded, clustered according to their content, and a fixed number of keywords is extracted for each document.
+In preprocessing, the corpus of documents is loaded, clustered according to their contents, and a fixed number of keywords is extracted for each document.
 This information is then written to an elasticsearch database.

-The backend provides an interface to the database, which is used by the frontend to present the data visually to the user.
-The user can interactively view the data, create tags and assign them to a set of documents.
+The backend provides an interface to the database, which is used by the frontend to visually present the data to the user.
+The user can view the data interactively, create tags and assign them to a set of documents.